 While at the club, please be alert to other boaters that may be in distress.
 Assisting others with docking can help ensure safe access and damage free use of the club.
 Instruction on the use of the club’s Committee/Rescue boat is available from club officers.
 The phone in the cage can be used to call 911.

 The chain across the entry road from the boat ramp parking lot, both the rolling and pedestrian access gates, and the equipment cage should all be kept closed except when passing through.
 This will help discourage unauthorized use of club property.
 When leaving, if no other club member(s) are in sight on club grounds, be sure to lock both of the gates and the equipment cage, as well as reconnecting the chain across the entrance.
-A single key opens all of the locks and can be obtained from the Secretary/Treasurer.
+A single key opens all of the locks and can be obtained from the Properties or Membership Chair.